 We are pleased to present the N&G 2020 Best Abstract Awards.
 The N&G award recognizes young physicians for their work in two categories: Neonatology/Infancy and Obesity.
 The awards are supported by an educational grant from the Nestlé Nutrition Institute for the best abstracts submitted to 7th International Conference on Nutrition & Growth.

-The award recipients, selected by the N&G scientific committee, will be presented at the N&G 2020 conference in London, United Kingdom during the Opening Ceremony.
+The award recipients, selected by the N&G scientific committee, will be presented during the Opening Ceremony.
 Each abstract will receive a €5,000 prize.

 Join us in congratulating the winners:

 Winner: Dr Miaobing (Jazzmin) Zheng

 Affiliation: NHMRC Early Career Research Fellow, Institute for Physical Activity and Nutrition, School of Exercise and Nutrition Sciences, Deakin University, Australia